 - Evidently need more work in preparation of a public campaign launch

 Significantly more funding should be provided to develop and deploy treatments that keep bodies and minds youthful and vigorous – biorejuvenation therapies that prevent the build-up over time of biological damage, undo the trauma of aging, and detect and reverse illnesses early.
 That’s the best approach to address chronic age-related diseases such as cancer, heart failure, dementia, stroke, diabetes, and immunosenescence.
 In this vision of the not-so-distant future, people will be as healthy and as engaged in all aspects of life at the age of 90 as when aged 40.
 This will make the longevity dividend real.

-Laws banning the use of nootropic drugs in the UK are ill-informed and are overdue revision.
+Laws banning the use of various nootropic and psychedelic drugs in the UK are ill-informed and are overdue revision.
 These compounds, when used with due guidance and supervision, can boost many aspects of mental vitality.
 Likewise, forthcoming AI-powered neurotechnologies have the potential to significantly improve mental creativity, rationality, interpersonal relationships, and democratic participation, and should also be accelerated.

 Techniques such as CRISPR have the potential to edit human genomes to remove causes of rare genetic diseases and to enable other improvements.
 Viable applications should be explored promptly and, when found safe, legislative barriers against their use should be removed.

 Incentives should be provided for people to switch their diets away from meat from slaughtered animals.
 Meat that is cultured in labs should be preferred: it’s healthier, better for the environment, and avoids killing sentient animals.
 This is also in line with the transhumanist vision of championing the wellbeing of all sentience.

-The city should be attractive to the innovators who are building the technology that enables substantial improvements in the human condition, including technologies to transcend limitations imposed by biology and gravity.
+The city should be attractive to the innovators who are building the technologies that enable substantial improvements in the human condition, including technologies to transcend limitations imposed by biology and gravity.
 The city should align with the bigger visions of humanity reaching into new dimensions of both inner and outer space.
 Particular support should be provided for those innovators who prioritise safety as well as positive impact.

 The city needs to anticipate the possibility of a sudden acceleration in the power of AI, and to take action to steer any such development in a beneficial direction.